Over the Counter (OTC) Therapy

 Prescription Medication (Melatonin Agonists)

-Prescription medications are shown to be effective, especially in blind individuals, though results may vary.
+Prescription medications are shown to be safe and effective.

 Behavioral and Lifestyle Modifications